-- Obtaining and maintaining regulatory approval of our product candidates in one jurisdiction does not mean that we will be successful in obtaining regulatory approval of our product candidates in other jurisdictions. - Even though we may apply for orphan drug designation for a product candidate, we may not be able to obtain orphan drug marketing exclusivity. - Current and future legislation may increase the difficulty and cost for us to obtain marketing approval of and commercialize our product candidates and affect the prices we may obtain. - Any termination or suspension of, or delays in the commencement or completion of, any necessary studies of any of our product candidates for any indications could result in increased costs to us, delay or limit our ability to generate revenue and adversely affect our commercial prospects. - Third-party coverage and reimbursement and health care cost containment initiatives and treatment guidelines may constrain our future revenues. - It is difficult and costly to protect our intellectual property rights, and we cannot ensure the protection of these rights. - Our product candidates may infringe the intellectual property rights of others, which could increase our costs and delay or prevent our development and commercialization efforts. - We may be subject to claims that we have wrongfully hired an employee from a competitor or that we or our employees have wrongfully used or disclosed alleged confidential information or trade secrets of their former employers. - The market price of our shares may be subject to fluctuation and volatility.
+- Obtaining and maintaining regulatory approval of our product candidates in one jurisdiction does not mean that we will be successful in obtaining regulatory approval of our product candidates in other jurisdictions. - Even though we may apply for orphan drug designation for a product candidate, we may not be able to obtain orphan drug marketing exclusivity. - COVID-19 has impacted and could continue to adversely impact our business - We will be completely dependent on third parties to manufacture our product candidates for clinical and commercial purposes, and the commercialization of our product candidates could be halted, delayed or made less profitable if those third parties fail to obtain manufacturing approval from the FDA or comparable foreign regulatory authorities fail to provide us with sufficient quantities of our product candidates or fail to do so at acceptable quality levels or prices. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our product candidates. - Our business operations could suffer in the event of information technology systems' failures or security breaches. - Current and future legislation may increase the difficulty and cost for us to obtain marketing approval of and commercialize our product candidates and affect the prices we may obtain. - Third-party coverage and reimbursement and health care cost containment initiatives and treatment guidelines may constrain our future revenues. - It is difficult and costly to protect our intellectual property rights, and we cannot ensure the protection of these rights. - Our product candidates may infringe the intellectual property rights of others, which could increase our costs and delay or prevent our development and commercialization efforts. - We may be subject to claims that we have wrongfully hired an employee from a competitor or that we or our employees have wrongfully used or disclosed alleged confidential information or trade secrets of their former employers. - The market price of our shares may be subject to fluctuation and volatility.
 You could lose all or part of your investment. - If securities or industry analysts do not continue to publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline. - Future capital raises may dilute your ownership and/or have other adverse effects on our operations. - If we fail to maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results or prevent fraud. - We may be at an increased risk of securities class action litigation. - Our charter documents and Delaware law may inhibit a takeover that stockholders consider favorable. - Our certificate of incorporation and amended and restated bylaws designate the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain litigation that may be initiated by our stockholders, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or other employees.